Panoráma.sk

 Highways, Speedways and Motorways in Slovakia Subject to User Fees

-Slovakia started to collect tolls from trucks over 3.5 tons on over 2,400 kilometres of roads on 2010, January 1.
+Slovakia started to collect tolls from trucks over 3.5 tonne on over 2,400 kilometres of roads on 2010, January 1.
 The electronic tolling system in the Slovak Republic in addition to highways and expressways covers large sections of first-class roads by technology using satellite technology for toll collection.
 Through On Board Units (OBU) the system monitors the position of a vehicle and calculates automatically the number of driven kilometres on Specified Road Sections.

-Information in English, German, Russian, Polish and Hungarian:
+Emyto.sk - toll information in English, German, Russian, Polish and Hungarian: >>

 Useful information